 The READ Act states specific processes and elements to be part of READ Plan creation and ongoing student support.
 The resources on this page provide educators with support for the effective implementation of a READ Plan.

-Instructional Supports - System and School Level Resources
+System and School Level Resources

 This page includes information and resources for selecting scientifically and evidence-based instructional materials.